CAD97/fmod-rs/README.md

 FMOD Engine.
 You should [download](https://www.fmod.com/download#fmodengine) the engine yourself.

-The currently vendored headers are for FMOD Engine 2.02.05 (build 124257).
+The currently vendored headers are for FMOD Engine 2.02.06 (build 124257).
 To pin the headers to a specific version, pin `fmod-sys` and `fmod-studio-sys`.
+The sys libraries are versioned based on the FMOD version for convenient pinning;
+for example, FMOD version 2.02.06 is served by sys crates version 2.6.patch.

-We add `lib/{arch}` to the search path, and link the logging libraries for development builds and production libraries for release builds.
+We add `lib/{arch}` to the search path, and link the logging version of FMOD for development builds and production libraries for release builds.
 The dynamic library is implicitly loaded from the run directory, or you can load them explicitly.